jannine-forst/diamond_output_parser/README.md

 - Nicer graphs
 - Maybe the option of combining graphs together and colour-coding the samples so it's all on one graph
 - More comments in the script itself

+### Trial_DMND Folder
+- Contains two examples and what their output should look like